Kaystaken/tech-blog/README.md

 CMS style blog site

 ### Motivation
-A place for developers can publish their blog posts and comment on other developers’ posts as well.
+A place where developers can publish their blog posts and comment on other developers’ posts as well.

 ### Links